prof-rossetti/intro-to-python/projects/robo-advisor/README.md

 For a more in-depth guided exercise walkthrough, feel free but not obligated to follow the screencast, but keep in mind a few caveats:

-  1. Some of the links reference a previous course repository, but you should be able to find related documents in this course repository as well
+  1. Some of the links reference a previous course repository, but you should be able to find related documents in this course repository as well.
+  2. The video advocates using the `csv` module for writing a CSV file, but you're encouraged to use the `pandas` package instead!
-  2. If there are any discrepancies between requirements referenced in the video and requirements stated in this document, defer to the requirements stated in this document
+  3. If there are any discrepancies between requirements referenced in the video and requirements stated in this document, defer to the requirements stated in this document.

 ## [Further Exploration Challenges](challenges.md)